DataScientist-GustavoAguiar/How-Did-Netflix-Expand-Its-Catalog-/README.md

 Please send me feedback to help make this code better.

 ## Acknowledgement
-I would like to earnestly acknowledge the sincere efforts and valuable time given by Udacity professionals and respected orientators Josh Bernhard and Robert Chang.
-Their valuable guidance and feedback has helped me in completing this project.
+I want to express my gratitude to Udacity professionals (Josh Bernhard and Robert Chang) and respected orientation for their sincere efforts and time.
+Their invaluable advice and feedback helped me finish this project.

 ## License
 This project is under the license [MIT](./LICENSE).